Red Sox vs. Giants Player Props Betting Odds

-Player prop bet odds for Justin Turner and others are available when the Boston Red Sox visit the San Francisco Giants at Oracle Park on Saturday at 7:15 PM ET.
+The Boston Red Sox visit the San Francisco Giants at Oracle Park on Sunday at 4:05 PM ET.
+Those looking to place a player prop wager can find odds on Justin Turner and others in this contest.

 Bet on this matchup or its props with BetMGM!